Collapsing 4-manifolds under a lower curvature bound: Introduction

 In Sections \ref{sec:local}--\ref{sec:soulII} of Part \ref{part:alex}, we prove the generalized soul theorem in dimension $4$, and in Section \ref{sec:alexwbdy} we classify all the $3$-dimensional complete nonnegatively curved Alexandrov spaces with nonempty boundary.

 In Sections \ref{sec:cap-state}--\ref{sec:cap-lip} of Part \ref{part:cap}, we give the proof of the equivariant fibration-capping theorem.

-\begin{ack} The author would like to thank Fuquan Fang, Kenji Fukaya, Karsten Grove, Yukio Otsu and Takashi Shioya for discussions concerning this work.
+\begin{ack} The author would like to thank Fuquan Fang, Kenji Fukaya, Karsten Grove, Yukio Otsu, Takashi Shioya and Ayato Mitsuishi for discussions concerning this work.
 This research was partially supported by Institut des Hautes \'Etudes Scientifiques and Universidade Federal do Cear\'a.
 He is grateful for their hospitality and financial supports. \end{ack}